 Who do I contact for technical support?

-For technical support you can contact the Academic Technology Systems team.
-You can do so by submitting a request via ServiceNOW or an email to at@sfsu.edu.
+Contact the Academic Technology Systems Team by submitting a ServiceNOW request or emailing at@sfsu.edu.

-What should I do if I encounter an error while submitting a job?
+What should I include if I encounter an error while submitting a job?

 How do I check the status of my job?

-How do I cancel a job that I’ve already submitted?
+How do I cancel a job that I’ve submitted?

 Comments